jozefg/blog/posts/2014-03-10-revenge-of-churchrep.markdown

 title: Church Representations: Part 3
 ---

-To conclude my resent spat of posts on [church](/posts/2014-03-06-church.html) [representations](/posts/2014-03-07-church-the-sequel.html) I'd like to write one more.
+To conclude my recent spat of posts on [church](/posts/2014-03-06-church.html) [representations](/posts/2014-03-07-church-the-sequel.html) I'd like to write one more.